os-fpga/rapid_power_estimator/.github/pull_request_template.md

 > ### Impact of the pull request

 > - [ ] Require a change on Quality of Results (QoR)
-> - [ ] Break back-compatibility.
+> - [ ] Break backward-compatibility.
 If so, please list who may be influenced.